Download and complete this simple spreadsheet to calculate the likely impact of proposed changes to your service.

 Head of policy and communications

 Helen oversees Homeless Link’s policy, research, information and communications teams.
+Helen is currently on maternity leave.

 Government announces there will be no decision on LHA caps or future funding of supported housing until "early in the autumn"